rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/01_Onboarding/01_GettingStarted/01_Introduction.md

 ### Avoiding Technical Debt

 Many low-code SaaS products are limited, expensive long-term, and create vendor lock-in.
 Ivy gives you the productivity benefits without the constraints.

-### Open-Source & Cloud-Native

-Deploy anywhere - AWS, Azure, GCP, or your own infrastructure.
-No vendor lock-in, no proprietary hosting requirements.

 ## Core Features